georgemarantos/Microsoft/Servers/RolesAndFeatures/ADDS/Time-Synchronization.md

 ```

 ## Final Thoughts:
 The PDC emulator should not be pointing to the CMOS or time drift will likely occur at some point and cause severe issues with users and servers on the network.
-Having the PDC point to a reliable external time source such as pool.ntp.org and the clients syncing to the domain controler should be the best configuration.
+Having the PDC point to a reliable external time source such as pool.ntp.org and the clients syncing to the domain controller should be the best configuration.
 I achieve this by running the following command on the PDC:
 ```
 w32tm /config /syncfromflags:manual /manualpeerlist:"0.pool.ntp.org 1.pool.ntp.org 2.pool.ntp.org"
 ```